Peng Zhou

 +

-+So, the space KK is disconnected.
++So, the space $K$ is disconnected.
 Or it is totally disconnected. wiki says, all non-archimedian division rings are toally disconnected. fine.

 +

 +So, why does affine Grassmannian have interesting topology?
 What topology are we talking about even?
-The analytic topology over C\C?
+The analytic topology over $\C$?
 Or some other ones?
-The naive picture that LGLG is a L+GL^+G torsor over GrGGr_G seems to be correct.
+The naive picture that $LG$ is a $L^+G$ torsor over $Gr_G$ seems to be correct.

 +